smallfishjs/smallfishjs.github.io/docs/start/README.md

 # Introduction

 Smallfish is different from the previous React framework.
-It is developed from the internal application framework of the Ant Financial System, and is dedicated to solving the front-end development problems of the isv and jv companies in the Ant Financial Ecosystem.
+It is developed from the internal application framework of the Ant Financial System, and is dedicated to solving the front-end development problems of the backend-office system.
 Smallfish provides a complete set of front-end development solutions for mid-range systems, strong constraints, strong specifications, and out-of-the-box, is the vision of smallfish.

 ## Why should I have a smallfish?